Updated November 6th 2020

 - Helps you feel better overall

-So, we can see that there are benefits to be gained by Hiit and continuous Aerobic training.
+So, we can see that there are lots of benefits to be gained by Hiit and continuous Aerobic training.

 This was only a small part of their overall training.